 The duck, which is left in the bone and skin, is seasoned and rendered in duck fat for several hours then is de-boned by hand and seasoned again (lime, cilantro, Mexican red chile, sugar, salt and other ingredients) on the flat top.
 Two legs per order of succulent duck meat are then placed on two soft corn tortillas with Asadero cheese then topped with the tomatillo sauce, toasted pumpkin seeds, scallions and queso fresco.
 Fieri uttered “really good” three times punctuated with “an explosion of flavors” and “you’ve got it going on with this one.”

-A Washington Post writer recently proclaimed, “Ok so who in the hell doesn’t do a scallop taco?”
+10 April 2015: A Washington Post writer recently proclaimed, “Ok so who in the hell doesn’t do a scallop taco?”
 He obviously hasn’t been around the restaurant scene in Albuquerque where scallop tacos are a novelty.
 In fact, Dennis is just one of a handful of chefs in the landlocked Land of Enchantment I know of daring to depart from the de rigueur fish taco (which is rarely done well in New Mexico).
 His version starts with gigantic sea scallops which he tucks into soft, pliable corn tacos then garnishes with a mild salsa, avocado slices and Crème fraîche.
 There are two scallops per taco, two tacos per order and they’re at least twice as good as the best fish taco I’ve ever had.

-Sophia’s scallop tacos are inspired–an amalgam of flavor combinations which work very well together.
+Eli’s scallop tacos are inspired–an amalgam of flavor combinations which work very well together.
 The pearlescent scallops are grilled so they have a nice char on top and at bottom while retaining an opaque clarity that means they’re absolutely perfect.
 I’ve tried in vain several times to duplicate Dennis’s wizardry with scallops, but have concluded begrudgingly that my scallop skills are rudimentary compared to the chef.

 The Saturday and Sunday brunch menu features several items not available during weekdays.
-These weekend specials have made Sophia’s an intensely popular dining destination.
+These weekend specials have made Eli’s an intensely popular dining destination.
 You might have to wait in line ten to fifteen minutes to place your order then another half hour for your order to reach your table.
 It’s worth the wait.

-Sophia’s pancakes will cure the early morning blues (or anything else that ails you).
+23 November 2008: Eli’s pancakes will cure the early morning blues (or anything else that ails you).
 A large stack (four) of pumpkin pancakes with pinon nut butter topped with assorted berries may be the very best pancakes you’ll ever have.
 They’re stick to your ribs pancakes, the panacea for cold mornings.
 Cinnamon and pumpkin pie spice emphasize the flavor of pumpkin while the berries provide a tangy contrast.
 The syrup brings together the complementary tastes of sweet, tangy and pumpkiny.
 Share these with people you love.

 One of the things that makes Dennis’s pancakes a panacea is his homemade butter, a culinary rarity that blew even Guy Fieri away.
 Fieri who has probably seen just about everything on his road tours seemed amazed that Dennis would go to that extent.
-After sampling Sophia’s homemade butter (made from separated heavy cream mixed with toasted pine nuts, dried cherries and honey), Fieri called it “outstanding.”
+After sampling Eli’s homemade butter (made from separated heavy cream mixed with toasted pine nuts, dried cherries and honey), Fieri called it “outstanding.”

 6313 4th, N.W.